-Heather is an author and producer of yoga dvds & cds.
+Heather is an author and producer of yoga dvds.
 Freedom of the Body is one of the first instructional yoga dvds to illustrate the foundational practices of yoga back bending.
 Since its conception, it has reached yoga students all over the world.
-To her credit, she is the sole author of a 2-year ethnographic project conducted in South India on Yoga in School for Children and how to teach it in North American schools.
-Its mandate is to bring Yoga into the classroom curriculum for spiritual growth and development.
+To her credit, she is the sole author of a 2-year ethnographic project conducted in South India on Yoga for children and how to teach it in North American schools.
+Its mandate is to bring Yoga into the classroom as a curriculum subject for spiritual growth.

 Without any formal training, I rented a space in a Lutheran church in Seoul to teach yoga.
 What lead me to do this is a mystery.
 I thought teaching yoga might be a good way to get into shape, become healthy and answer some of my deeper questions.
 I generally approached yoga from the stand-point of, “Let’s get a good workout”.